-The Dental Hygiene Program offers a fully accredited two-year program, which leads to either a certificate or Bachelor of Science Degree in dental hygiene.
+The UTSD Dental Hygiene Program offers a fully accredited two-year program, which leads to either a certificate or Bachelor of Science Degree in dental hygiene.
 Approximately 40 students are admitted to the programs each fall semester.
 The Dental Hygiene Admissions Committee considers the applications and makes recommendations to the Dean for admission into the program.

-In addition to the entry-level program, the Dental Hygiene Program also offers a degree completion program for graduates of the School of Dentistry certificate program.
-After completing the required prerequisites, students enrolled in the completion Program have an opportunity to successfully complete the distance-education curriculum and receive a Bachelor of Science degree.
+In addition to the entry-level program, the Dental Hygiene Program also offers a RDH to BS Program for dental hygienists who have completed an associate's degree or certificate in dental hygiene.
+After completing the required prerequisites, students enrolled in the UTSD RDH to BS Degree Program have an opportunity to successfully complete the distance-education curriculum and receive a Bachelor of Science degree.